MariKat77/CarFuelCalculator/README.md

 * MySQL

 ## Setup
-The files containing the website's code are in the 'sites' directory, in sendmail directory are code files to email notification functionality.
+The files containing the website's code are in the 'sites/sitefiles' directory, in 'sendmail' directory are code files to email notification functionality.

 ## Live deployment
 [Live deployment link to website](https://falsest-matters.000webhostapp.com/)